-Here’s a fun musical piggyback painting activity to brighten up a rainy day!
-It’s both creative and absorbing and a great way to help kids really listen to the music while encouraging them to connect with how it makes them feel.
+Here’s a fun musical art activity for kids to brighten up a rainy day!
+This piggyback painting activity is both creative and absorbing and a great way to help kids really listen to the music while encouraging them to connect with how it makes them feel.

-This is an activity for a class or group, but also works really well as a family activity too.
+This is perfect for a class or group, but also works really well as a family activity too.